MalekKamel/CurrencyConverter/README.md

 ### API
 The app loads currencies from [Fixer.io](https://fixer.io/)

+## APK
+You can download the [APK](https://github.com/ShabanKamell/CurrencyConverter/tree/master/apk) for a quick look at the app.

 ### Build The Project

 to build the project, you have to add a class with the fully qualified name **currencyconverter.common.data.network.api.FixerAccessKey** located in `data` module.
 And add string with name  `KEY` which holds the access key string.